-Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for The College of Criminal Justice and its departments.
-Comparisons of previous data are also provided for the College and departments.
-The College of Criminal Justice was previously evaluated in 2021-2022.
-A breakdown of college-level data can be found in Table 2, and a breakdown of department-level data can be found in Table 3.
+Descriptive statistics are provided for the average student score for each domain, as well as the overall average, for each college and department participating within this assessment.
+Comparisons to previous data are also provided for each participating college and department.
+The College of Criminal Justice was previously evaluated in 2021-2022 and the College of Humanities and Social Sciences was previously evaluated in 2022-2023.
+CHSS will remain on this new schedule and return to a three-year evaluation cycle.
+A full breakdown of college-level data can be found in Table 2.
+A breakdown of department-level data for the College of Criminal Justice can be found in Table 3.
+A breakdown of department-level data for the College of Humanities and Social Sciences can be found in Table 4.
 Please note that due to the rubric revisions, the order of domains changed slightly (e.g., Style was previously listed second, but now it is listed third).
 The previous scores in the tables below are appropriately aligned.